ranjitramghar14-ops/Induction-program-2025-/README.md

 ### English lecture :
 #### 2.30 pm to 3.30 pm
 ###### This lecture did not take place due ID card formation .
+## day 8
+### Chemistry class :
+#### 9.00 am to 10.30 am
+###### This lecture was of chemistry by professor Rajvir kaur .
+She is too good in her profession .She knows that , how to teach students perfectly .
+### P2P lecture :
+#### 10.30 am to 12.00 pm
+###### This lecture was given seniors students next to the previous lecture .
+After that they provide us knowledge about college rules .
+## End of the induction programme 2025
+###### This programme was too good for newly students to entering the college life very smoothly .This programme helps the students to explore the knowledge , information etc .
+It provide information about fellowship , scholarship and many other details for students benefits.I'm happy to say that ,  Now I'm a part of GNDEC family .
+###### .....
+Thank You ......